Plugins

 Vito is a service-oriented server management system.
 By default, it comes with some built-in services like Nginx, MySQL, Redis, etc.

-However, you can register your own services using App\Plugins\RegisterService
+However, you can register your own services using App\Plugins\RegisterService in your plugin's service provider.

 \App\Plugins\RegisterServiceType::make('nginx')